 In our recent article on Product Discovery, we talked about what it is, why it’s so important, and how you should go about it.
 Today, we focus on the nitty-gritty behind it.
-We cover four brilliant methods for discovering the right products.
+We cover five brilliant methods for discovering the right products.

 We’ve been using them extensively for many years.
 They’ve saved us from a lot of unpleasant surprises down the road.
 So today we’d like to cover them in a bit more detail and explain how to approach each of them.

 One mistake founders make way too often

 First of all, let’s talk about why it all matters so much, especially in the early stages.
 Because time and time again startup founders, especially inexperienced ones, fall into a very common trap.

 They have a brilliant idea for a product that solves a major problem.
 They immediately fall in love with it and so do their friends and family (except for grumpy uncle Joe who couldn’t care less).
 They run a quick search for potential competitors and, to no surprise, there are hardly any.

 So they frantically start writing down their thoughts and listing key functionalities.
 They draw a few screens and run to their focus group to get their thoughts on it.
 The feedback is still overwhelmingly positive.

 With growing excitement, they come up with a name, register a domain, and split responsibilities.
 They also sketch plans for the upcoming months and start relentlessly coding the MVP.
 Finally, months later, the first, far from perfect prototype, is ready.